CMSgov/design-system/guides/WRITING-DOCUMENTATION.md

 For internal/private props that you don't want to be displayed in the documentation, include the **`@hide-prop`** flag in the React prop description (ie. `_selectedId` in `<VerticalNav>`).

-# General content page
+# Writing general documentation

 There might be cases where you need to create general content pages that do not contain an code examples.
-In these cases, create a markdown file in the `docs/src/pages` directory.
-Each file in this directory will be rendered as an HTML page when the documentation is built.
+In these cases, create a markdown file in the `docs/src/pages` Folder.
+Each file in this folder will be rendered as an HTML page when the documentation is built.
 The filename will be used as the slug of the generated page.

 The format of these markdown pages follow the same format as Jekyll pages: